-If parents owe the school money; for example (but not limited to) dinner money, music lessons or after school club accounts that are in arrears, then their child will not be able to attend non-curriculum trips including camps until the arrears are cleared.
+If parents owe the school money; for example (but not limited to) dinner money, music lessons, breakfast club or after school club accounts that are in arrears, then their child will not be able to attend non-curriculum trips including camps until the arrears are cleared.
+School will continue to pursue persistent debt via the Legal Team at Bristol City Council.